Approximate time to read: 5 minutes.

 For those who didn’t like player-only dice rolling (having experienced the Cypher system, for example), Symbaroum didn’t change their opinion.
 I wouldn’t expect it to — if that sort of thing doesn’t work for you, another example isn’t likely to switch your opinion.
-The Järnringen team highlighted, on Google+, that it would take minimal effort to have everyone rolling their own dice if that better suited the group:
+The Järnringen team has highlighted, in the past, that it would take minimal effort to have everyone rolling their own dice if that better suited the group:

 …for those who don’t like player-only dice rolling, nothing could be simpler than running Symbaroum without it – just give the PCs fixed armor values and the enemy a weapons die and you’re (more or less) good to go.